The Data Clean Room Becomes the Consent Laundromat

 Sources

-- Google for Developers, Privacy checks in Ads Data Hub, reviewed June 15, 2026.
+- Google for Developers, Privacy checks in Ads Data Hub, legacy documentation; reviewed June 16, 2026.

-- Snowflake Documentation, Overview of Provider and Consumer Clean Rooms, reviewed June 15, 2026.
+- Snowflake Documentation, Overview of Provider and Consumer Clean Rooms, notes legacy provider/consumer clean rooms; reviewed June 16, 2026.

 - IAB Tech Lab, Data Clean Rooms Guidance, last updated July 22, 2025.